 The amounts and percentage of units beneficially owned are reported on the basis of regulations of the Securities and Exchange Commission (the "SEC") governing the determination of beneficial ownership of securities.
-Under the rules of the SEC, a person is deemed to be a "beneficial owner" of a security if that person has or shares "voting power," which includes the power to vote or to direct the voting of such security, or "investment power," which includes the power to vote or to direct the voting of such security, or "investment power," which includes the power to dispose of or to direct the disposition of such security.
+Under the rules of the SEC, a person is deemed to be a "beneficial owner" of a security if that person has or shares "voting power," which includes the power to vote or to direct the voting of such security, or "investment power," which includes the power to dispose of or to direct the disposition of such security.
 A person is also deemed to be a beneficial owner of any securities of which that person has a right to acquire beneficial ownership within 60 days of March 15, 2021.
 Under these rules, more than one person may be deemed a beneficial owner of the same securities and a person may be deemed a beneficial owner of securities as to which he has no economic interest.
 Except as indicated by footnote, the persons named in the table below have sole voting and investment power with respect to all stock shown as beneficially owned by them, subject to community property laws where applicable.

-Name of Beneficial Owner Title of Class Amount of Shares Beneficially Owned(1) Percent of Class+
+Name of Beneficial Owner Title of Class Amount of Shares Beneficially Owned(1) Percent of

-Mark T. Behrman Common 1,372,776(2) 4.6%
+Mark T. Behrman Common 1,372,776(2) Class+ 4.6%

 John P. Burns Common 132,524(3)

 Kristy D. Carver Common 43,256(4)

 Michael J. Foster Common 359,088(5)

 Cheryl A. Maguire Common 230,783(6)

-Jonathan S. Bobb Common -
+Jonathan S. Bobb Common

 Barry H. Golsen Common 520,295(7) 1.7%

-Kanna Kitamura Common -
+Kanna Kitamura Common

-Steven L. Packebush Common -
+Steven L. Packebush Common

-Diana M. Peninger Common -
+Diana M. Peninger Common

 Richard W. Roedel Common 126,540(8)

 Richard S. Sanders, Jr. Common 110,661(9)

 Lynn F. White Common 132,772(10)

 Directors and Executive Officers as a group (13 persons) Common 3,028,695 10.1%

 5% Holders

 LSB Funding LLC Common 4,069,324 13.5%

 Series F Preferred 1 100%

 Steven J. Golsen Common 2,874,945 9.3%

 Series B Preferred 20,000 100%

 Series D Preferred 1,000,000 100%

-Less than 1%.

-+ See footnote "+" to the table under "Security Ownership of Certain 5% Owners."

-(1) We based the information, with respect to beneficial ownership, on information furnished by each director or officer, contained in filings made with the SEC, or contained in our records.

-(2) This amount includes shares that Mr. Behrman acquired pursuant to restricted stock agreements dated (a) December 31, 2015 and (b) February 15, 2017, both of which have fully vested; (c) December 29, 2018, two-thirds of which has vested, with the remaining one-third vesting on the third anniversary of the grant date; (d) December 30, 2018, two-thirds of which has vested, with the remaining one-third vesting on the third anniversary of the grant date; (e) December 30, 2018, which will vest on the third anniversary of the grant date subject to achievement of certain performance metrics; (f) December 31, 2019, one-third of which has vested, with the remaining two-thirds vesting on the second and third anniversaries of the grant date; (g) December 31, 2019, which will vest on the third anniversary of the grant date subject to achievement of certain performance metrics; (h) January 21, 2021 which will vest on the first, second and third anniversaries of the grant date; and (i) January 21, 2021, which will vest on the third anniversaries of the grant date; and (i) January 21, 2021, which will vest on the third anniversaries of the grant date; and (i) January 21, 2021, which will vest on the third anniversaries of the grant date; and (i) January 21, 2021, which will vest on the third anniversary of the grant date subject to achievement of certain performance metrics.
+- \ Less than 1%. - + See footnote "+" to the table under "Security Ownership of Certain 5% Owners." - (1) We based the information, with respect to beneficial ownership, on information furnished by each director or officer, contained in filings made with the SEC, or contained in our records. - (2) This amount includes shares that Mr. Behrman acquired pursuant to restricted stock agreements dated (a) December 31, 2015 and (b) February 15, 2017, both of which have fully vested; (c) December 29, 2018, two-thirds of which has vested, with the remaining one-third vesting on the anniversary of the grant date; (d) December 30, 2018, two-thirds of which has vested, with the remaining one-third vesting on the third anniversary of the grant date; (e) December 30, 2018, which will vest on the third anniversary of the grant date subject to achievement of certain performance metrics; (f) December 31, 2019, one-third of which has vested, with the remaining two-thirds vesting on the second and third anniversaries of the grant date; (g) December 31, 2019, which will vest on the third anniversary of the grant date subject to achievement of certain performance metrics; (h) January 21, 2021 which will vest on the first, second and third anniversaries of the grant date; and (i) January 21, 2021, which will vest on the third anniversary of the grant date subject to achievement of certain performance metrics.
 Mr. Behrman has the sole voting and dispositive power over these shares.